Contracts & Commercial

 Gary is a Chartered Arbitrator and Fellow of the Chartered Institute of Arbitrators.
 He is peer-vetted to the SVAMC List of the World’s Leading Technology Neutrals.
 He has significant experience with civil law and other non-U.S.-style arbitrations.

 Gary is published and speaks frequently on international arbitration and related international technology law topics.
 He serves on institutional and ad hoc matters worldwide.

 Gary’ has focused on IT and high technology law work his entire career.
 He has worked with leading law firms in Silicon Valley and served in-house with an enterprise and cloud cybersecurity company.

 He has practical experience in a wide range of tech and telecom sectors:

-– Internet: connectivity, cloud computing, cybersecurity, data centers, web content, e-commerce and B2B, SaaS and social networking;
+– Internet: connectivity, cloud computing, cybersecurity, data centers, web content, e-commerce and B2B, SaaS and social networking; blockchain and cryptocurrency.

 – Software: operating systems, networking and applications, including CRM, ERP, business, entertainment/gaming, utilities, video, security and mobile apps;